-The Welker® CP-2GM and CP-5GM Constant Pressure Cylinders are designed for use in systems where it is necessary to-safely and accurately-extract and isolate precise product samples by maintaining a steady pressure from the pipeline to the cylinder and from the cylinder to the analyzer (chromatograph).
+The Welker[®] CP2GM-HP Constant Pressure Cylinder-High Pressure With Gravity Mixer is designed for use in systems where it is necessary to extract and isolate accurate product samples by maintaining a steady pressure from the pipeline to the cylinder and from the cylinder to the analyzer (chromatograph).
 The cylinders are equipped with a magnetic indicator and a graduated scale set to specify the capacity of the device.
 During sampling of hydrocarbon liquids, when the magnetic indicator reaches the 80% mark, all sampling should be stopped.
-Other types of liquids might require a different ratio (e.g., 70/30 or 60/40).
+Other types of liquids might demand a different ratio (e.g., 70/30, 60/40).
 The pipeline itself or a pneumatic supply pre-charges the cylinder with pressure to correspond with pipeline pressure.
 Pre-charging allows the sample to be transferred to the cylinder without there being a pressure drop.
-An internal piston in the cylinder helps to purge out air and contaminants by displacement prior to taking a sample.
+A piston moving within the cylinder helps to purge out air and contaminants by displacement prior to taking a sample.
 The stainless-steel gravity-action mixer works in conjunction with the cylinder rod; mixing is accomplished by inverting the cylinder several times.
+Welker[®] High-Pressure D.O.T.-approved CP2GM Cylinders have a working pressure of 3600 psig and a temperature range of -20 °F to 180 °F.

 During the purge process, the piston is pushed to the end of the cylinder to minimize the volume to be purged.
 Burst discs and gauges are also included on both the device's end caps.
 Should the cylinder be overpressurized, these discs will rupture, relieving excess pressure from the cylinder.
-Welker® CP-2GM and CP-5GM Premium Purge model cylinders have valves built into the precharge and product end cap ports to further minimize the volume to be purged.
-They also include product purge and pre-charge purge valves.
+Welker[®] CP2GM-HP model cylinders have valves built into the pre-charge and product end cap ports.
+Product purge and pre-charge purge valves are optionally included.